 • Click Reply on the appropriate review

-It’s a good habit to reply to all reviews, not just the bad ones.
-But for additional guidance, we have a complete tutorial on how to respond to negative reviews.
+It’s good practice to reply to all reviews, not just the negative ones.
+For more guidance, see our complete tutorial on how to respond to negative reviews.

 Request the Removal